prabhurohith/nuclei_serene/README.md

 ## Nuclei Serene

-The best place to start with Serenity and Cucumber is to clone or download the starter project on Github ([https://github.com/serenity-bdd/serenity-cucumber-starter](https://github.com/serenity-bdd/serenity-cucumber-starter)).
-This project gives you a basic project setup, along with some sample tests and supporting classes.
-There are two versions to choose from.
-The master branch uses a more classic approach, using action classes and lightweight page objects, whereas the **[screenplay](https://github.com/serenity-bdd/serenity-cucumber-starter/tree/screenplay)** branch shows the same sample test implemented using Screenplay.
+The best place to start with Serenity and Cucumber is to clone or download the starter project on [Github](https://github.com/serenity-bdd/serenity-cucumber-starter).This project gives you a basic project setup, along with some sample tests and supporting classes.

 ### The project directory structure

 The project has build scripts for both Maven and Gradle, and follows the standard directory structure used in most Serenity projects:

     src

       + main
         + java
           + cast                      Serenity Utils (Cast,Target,Consequences,Questions)
           + consequences              The assertions which needs to be done
           + questions                 The questions which the actor might require while running tests
           + target                    Used Custom Targets for App and Web
           + pages                     App Pages (Pages used in App)
             + base                    Contains the Base Page which all other app pages inherit
             + app
             + components              Commonly used views in app are kept here
           + model                     POJO for custom classes e.g ActorInfo App Utils (Navigation Handler, Data Handler)

       + test
         + java                        Test runners and supporting code
           + stepdefinitions           Contains Hooks to Set and Close Stage for the test run (Actor init and tear down)